Table Of Contents

 That’s how cloud service providers who offer serverless services charge them on a pay-as-you-go, usage-based pricing model.

-You don’t need to book excess server resources like IT departments used to do in the hopes the extra capacity would handle any unforeseen spikes of activity.
+You don’t need to book excess server resources like IT departments used to do in the hopes the extra capacity would handle any unforeseen activity spikes.

 You would also not have to pay for provisioned capacity that you didn’t use.
-AWS has an option where you can provision capacity via Amazon EC2, which we’ll compare with Lambda further below.
+AWS offers an option to provision capacity via Amazon EC2, which we’ll compare with Lambda below.

-Combine the autoscaling feature with not needing to buy hardware or maintain it, and you’ll see why Lambda and serverless architecture can be so appealing from a cost perspective.
+Combine the autoscaling feature with the lack of need to buy or maintain hardware, and you’ll see why Lambda and serverless architecture are so appealing from a cost perspective.

 But how does it all come together?